-Using the deliberation statement, a Notice of Outcome will be prepared.
-The Title IX Coordinator will then share the Notice of Outcome, including the final determination, rationale, and any applicable sanction(s) with the parties and their Hearing Advisors within five (5) business days of receiving the Decision-maker's deliberation statement.
-If a party wishes to pursue an appeal, Advisors are permitted but not required and will not be provided by the University.
+Using the deliberation statement, the Title IX Coordinator will work with the Decision-maker to prepare a Notice of Outcome.
+The Title IX Coordinator will then share the letter, including the final determination, rationale, and any applicable sanction(s) with the parties and their Advisors within five (5) business days of receiving the Decision-maker's deliberation statement.